JustinDLlacuna/unity-tools/README.md

 # CursorManager

-- Singleton Monobehavior that with methods to toggle the on-screen cursor.
+- Singleton Monobehavior with methods to toggle the on-screen cursor.

 # MouseRotatorController